HannaBerggren/Love-Barista/README.md

 ### Images

-* images used n the project were all found on google.
+* images used in the project were all found on google.

 ## Admin Page